-- Store mountain-sized toy collections that just can’t fit in your space after the holidays.
+- Put mountain-sized toy collections that just can’t fit in your space after the holidays in storage.

 - Store away seasonal decorations

-- Store away extra furniture to make room for a crib
+- Shop for a storage unit to store extra furniture to make room for a crib

 - Store away items in the garage to make room for cars when your family visits